exercism/generic-test-runner/README.md

+# Exercism Test Runner Template

+This repository is a [template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) for creating automated test runners for [Exercism] tracks.

+## Using the Test Runner Template

+1. Follow [GitHub's documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for creating a repository from a template repository
+2. Name your new repository based on your language track (i.e. if your track is for Python, your test runner repo name is `python-test-runner`)
+3. In your new repository:
+    1. Remove the [Exercism Test Runner Template](#exercism-test-runner-template) section from README.md
+    2. Modify Dockerfile and bin/run.sh to match your track's needs

 # Exercism TRACK_NAME_HERE Test Runner

-The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [exercism](https://exercism.io).
+The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [Exercism].

 ## Running the Tests
 To run all of the tests, do the following: